xflr6/fileconfig/README.rst

 in your ``fileconfig.Config`` subclass.

+To specify the encoding from which the config file should be decoded by the config parser, override the ``_encoding`` attribute on your sublass.

 Fileconfig raises an error, if the config file is not found.
 If you want this **error to pass silently** instead, set the ``_pass_notfound`` atribute on your subclass to ``True``.